grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 // formatter-ignore
 ```

-Use the formatter-ignore annotation in a comment and the following statement will be reproduced as-is.
+Use the `formatter-ignore` annotation in a comment, and the following statement will be untouched by the formatter.

 # Implementation